husarms/coin-surfer/README.md

 Please note that some products are more volatile than others - so choosing the right threshold percentages takes some experimentation.

 ## AI Threshold Surfer
-The [AI threshold surfer](https://github.com/husarms/coin-surfer/blob/master/surfers/ai-threshold.ts) is the second iteration of this app and uses 7-day and 30-day high and low prices to determine it's own thresholds.
+The [AI threshold surfer](https://github.com/husarms/coin-surfer/blob/master/surfers/ai-threshold.ts) is the second example iteration and uses 7-day and 30-day high and low prices to determine it's own thresholds.

 The historical high and low prices are taken from the [Coinbase Pro API product candles](https://docs.cloud.coinbase.com/exchange/reference/exchangerestapi_getproductcandles).